joakimtveter/utm-to-decimal-converter/README.md

 ## Functionality
 It reads a `.js`-file and uses [proj4](http://proj4js.org/) to convert the coordinates and writes the data to a new `.js`-file.

+## Instructions

+1. Clone the repository
+1. Run `npm install`
+1. Modify the code to fit your dataset
+1. Run `node script.js `